Session title: Assessment and the Art of Lazy Teaching

 - more effectively monitor the progress of learning over time.

 What the delegates say

 - For an overview of feedback on this session, please click here.

 These comments can be invaluable when generating curiosity about forthcoming training.

-Assessment and the Art of Lazy Teaching is a 3.5-hour session.
+Assessment and the Art of Lazy Teaching is a 3-hour session and is available face to face or as a webinar.
 This session would combine well with the following courses in a staff development day:

 - GCSE English: Avoiding Ofsted nightmares

 - The initial assessment and differentiation controversy

 To discuss your requirements in detail, please phone or drop us a line.